-Table D-10 Light-Duty Control Measures Stringency and Timeline for Implementation
+Table D-10 Light-Duty Control Measur es Stringency and Timeline for Implementation Tuble B Te Eight Buty Control Medsul co ounigency and innenne for implementation

-Measures Implementation Begins 12 μg/m3 Annual PM2.5 Standard (2012) New Passenger Vehicle Standards Advanced Clean Cars (ACC) (Includes both LEV III and ZEV Program) ongoing MSM Advanced Clean Cars 2 (ACC 2) (Includes both LEV IV and Amendments to the ZEV Program) 2026 MSM

-Recently amended in 2022 to require that new vehicle sales are 100% ZEV by 2035, the ACC program requires increasingly stringent standards for gasoline cars and passenger trucks.
-The currently adopted standards and requirements, including the zero-emission requirements of ACC 1 and ACC 2, are technology-forcing and are the most stringent in the nation; further stringency would not be feasible.
-An accelerated timeline would also not be feasible as new car standards need years of lead time to be developed, certified, manufactured, and implemented.

-In-Use Emission Control Measures

-On-Board Diagnostics II (OBD II)

-Recently amended in 2021 to require program updates that address cold start emissions and diesel PM monitoring, many of the regulatory changes to OBD II are phased-in through 2027 to allow sufficient lead time for the necessary technological development, manufacturing, testing, certification, and implementation for the requisite hardware and software changes; accelerated timelines would not be feasible.
-OBD II requirements are the most stringent in the nation; further stringency would not be feasible.

-Smog Check ongoing

-Amended in 2010 to enhance program efficacy with new technologies and test methods.
-California Smog Check requirements are the most stringent passenger vehicle inspection and maintenance in the nation; further stringency would not be feasible.

-Control Measures to Reduce Vehicle Miles Traveled (VMT)

-Clean Miles Standard

-(2022 State SIP Strategy measure, adopted in 2021)

-Recently adopted in 2021 to set eVMT and GHG requirements for transportation network companies (TNCs).
-The Clean Miles Standard's zero-emissions technology requirements are the most stringent standard in the nation; further stringency would not be feasible.
-An accelerated timeline would also not be feasible as standards and fleet requirements need lead time to be implemented.

-Motorcycle Control Measures

-California On-Road Motorcycle Regulation

-On-Road Motorcycle New Emission Standards

-(2022 State SIP Strategy measure with commitment)

-Proposed amendments to California's on-road motorcycle program would require more stringent exhaust emissions standards that would harmonize with European standards, with a Board hearing date anticipated in 2023.
-Amendments may also include evaporative emissions standards and ZEM sales thresholds.
-With these amendments, the stringency of CARB's motorcycle program will exceed the stringency of any other U.S. jurisdiction, and will rely on recent developments in emission control technologies; further stringency would not be feasible.
-Accelerated timelines would also not be feasible as new standards need years of lead time for staff to evaluate feasibility, and for compliant motorcycle technologies to be developed, certified, and implemented.

-Fuels Control Measures

-California's Reformulated Gasoline (CaRFG) Phase III

-Amended in 2003 to require the removal of MTBE, and to included refinery limits and cap limits.
-CARB's gasoline standards and requirements are the most stringent in the world; it is not feasible to require further stringency of fuel specifications.
+Measures Implementation Begins 12 μg/m Annual PM2.5 Standard (2012) New Passenger Vehicle Standards Advanced Clean Cars (ACC) (Includes both LEV III and ZEV Program) ongoing MSM Advanced Clean Cars 2 (ACC 2) (Includes both LEV IV and Amendments to the ZEV Program) 2026 MSM Recently amended in 2022 to require that new vehicle sales are 100% ZEV by 2035, the trucks.
+The currently adopted standards and requirements, including the zero-emission nation; further stringency would not be feasible.
+An accelerated timeline would also not manufactured, and implemented. requirements of ACC 1 and ACC 2, are tech nology-forcing and are the most stringent in the In-Use Emission Control Measures On-Board Diagnostics II (OBD II) ongoing MSM Recently amended in 2021 to require program updates that address cold start emissions 2027 to allow sufficient lead time for the necessary technological development, manufac changes; accelerated timelines would not be feasible.
+OBD II requirements are the most cturing, testing, certification, and implementat ion for the requisite hardware and software Smog Check ongoing MSM Amended in 2010 to enhance program efficacy with new technologies and test methods and maintenance in the nation; further stringency would not be feasible. .
+California Smog Check requirements are th ne most stringent passenger vehicle inspection Control Measures to Reduce Vehicle Miles Traveled (VMT) Clean Miles Standard (2022 State SIP Strategy measure, adopted in 2021) 2023 MSM Recently adopted in 2021 to set eVMT and GHG requirements for transportation networ are the most stringent standard in the nation; further stringency would not be feasible.
+A lead time to be implemented.
+Motorcycle Control Measures California On-Road Motorcycle Regulation ongoing MSM On-Road Motorcycle New Emission Standards (2022 State SIP Strategy measure with commitment) 2025 Beyond MSM Proposed amendments to California's on-road motorcycle program would require more a Board hearing date anticipated in 2023.
+Amendments may also include evaporative em CARB's motorcycle program will exceed the stringency of any other U.S. jurisdiction, an not be feasible.
+Accelerated timelines would also not be feasible as new standards need to be developed, certified, and implemented. issions standards and ZEM sales thresholds.
+In will rely on recent developments in emission With these amendments, the stringency of n control technologies; further stringency would Fuels Control Measures California's Reformulated Gasoline (CaRFG) Phase III ongoing MSM Amended in 2003 to require the removal of MTBE, and to included refinery limits and can not feasible to require further stringency of fuel specifications. ap limits.
+CARB's gasoline standards and requ uirements are the most stringent in the world; it is